Cross-boundary Behavioural Reprogrammability Reveals Evidence of Pervasive Universality: Results

 Cellular automata in larger rule spaces (GCA) provide a set of interesting class cross-boundary emulations over a much larger domain than ECA and PCA.

 An example is the emulation of GCA rule 782 by GCA rule 4086.
-In this case the projection is $P=\Box \rightarrow \Box \Box, \blacksquare \rightarrow \Box \blacksquare$.
-On applying the projection $P$ to random initial condition $a(0)$ using rule 4086 to evolve the lattice, one obtains as a result an emulation of rule 782.
+In this case the rescaling is $P=\Box \rightarrow \Box \Box, \blacksquare \rightarrow \Box \blacksquare$.
+On applying the rescaling $P$ to random initial condition $a(0)$ using rule 4086 to evolve the lattice, one obtains as a result an emulation of rule 782.
 Rule 4086 is more complex than rule 782, and the emulation is another example of a class emulating another, less complex one, which is very common.

 Another example of an interesting emulation of a GCA rule emulating an apparently more complex rule is the emulation of GCA 4382 by GCA 17\,910.
-In this case the projection is $P=\Box \rightarrow \Box \Box, \blacksquare \rightarrow \blacksquare \Box$.
-On applying the projection $P$ to random initial condition $a(0)$ using rule 17\,910 to evolve the lattice, one obtains as a result an emulation of rule 4382.
+In this case the rescaling is $P=\Box \rightarrow \Box \Box, \blacksquare \rightarrow \blacksquare \Box$.
+On applying the rescaling $P$ to random initial condition $a(0)$ using rule 17\,910 to evolve the lattice, one obtains as a result an emulation of rule 4382.
 Rule 4382 is more complex than rule 17\,910.
 This is another example of a ``jumper'' rule, just like ECA rule 164.